Classical Verification of Quantum Computations in Linear Time: The Switch Gadget Technique

-We note \eqref{eq:77} captures and strengthens the intuition above: If the server could still predict a key in $K$ from the post-test state, it can query the oracle with this key and make two sides of \eqref{eq:77} quite different.
-We will see this lemma gives what we want for arguing about the helper gadget method: the ciphertexts under our lookup tables are encrypted under $\{0,1\}^\kappa||K^{(\helper)}||\cdots$; thus applying this lemma makes this part of the oracle blinded, which means the ``switch'' for decrypting the ciphertexts has been turned off.
-The formal theorem is given below.
+How is \eqref{eq:77} related to the intuition above?
+If the server could still predict a key in $K$ from the post-test state, it can query the oracle with this key and make two sides of \eqref{eq:77} quite different.
+Thus \eqref{eq:77} describes (and strengthens) the intuition above.
+This statement gives what we want from the switch gadget technique: the ciphertexts within our lookup tables (which encrypt the phases) are encrypted under $\{0,1\}^\kappa||K^{(\switch)}||\cdots$; and after applying this lemma, we only need to analyze a blinded oracle where this form of entries are blinded, which means the phase information encrypted under these lookup tables will become secret again.
+The formal theorem is given below in Theorem \ref{thm:pht}.